-- (A) A judge shall disqualify himself or herself in any proceeding in which the judge's impartiality might reasonably be questioned, including but not limited to the following circumstances: . . . - (1) The judge has a personal bias or prejudice concerning a party or a party's lawyer, or personal knowledge of facts that are in dispute in the proceeding. . . . - (2) The judge knows that the judge, the judge's spouse or domestic partner, or a person within the third degree of relationship to either of them or the spouse or domestic partner of such a person is: (a) a party to the proceeding , or an officer, director, general partner, managing member, or trustee of a party; . . . [or] (c) a person who has more than a de minimis interest that could be substantially affected by the proceeding. . . .
+- (A) A judge shall disqualify himself or herself in any proceeding in which the judge's impartiality might reasonably be questioned, including but not limited to the following circumstances: . . . - (1) The judge has a personal bias or prejudice concerning a party or a party's lawyer, or personal knowledge of facts that are in dispute in the proceeding. . . . - (2) The judge knows that the judge, the judge's spouse or domestic partner or a person within the third degree of relationship to either of them, or the spouse or domestic partner of such a person is: (a) a party to the proceeding, or an officer, director, general partner, managing member, or trustee of a party; . . . (c) a person who has more than a de minimis interested that could be substantially affected by the proceeding; or (d) likely to be a material witness in the proceeding.